 The Delaware Valley School District reserves the right to take appropriate measures to secure the safety and well-being of our students.
-These measures may include, but are not limited to, the use of drug-sniffing dogs in the building and/or district property.
+These measures may include, but are not limited to, the use of drug-sniffing dogs in the building and/or on district property.
 The district may use breath alcohol testing when students appear to be under the influence of alcohol.
 Reasonable suspicion drug testing may also be used with parent/guardian permission when students appear to be under the influence of illegal or non-prescribed drugs.

-- 12. Extortion, intimidation, threatening, bullying/cyber-bullying, inappropriate racial comments, or hazing of others, or use of a comment which encourages another student to harm or think about harming themselves. (parent/guardian notified and police notified depending upon the seriousness of offense; school counselor notified and student mediation may also be utilized depending on the circumstances). - a) First offense may result in consequences up to three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history.
+- l) Extortion, intimidation, threatening, bullying/cyber-bullying, inappropriate racial comments, or hazing of others, or use of a comment which encourages another student to harm or think about harming themselves will result in parent/guardian notification and police notification depending upon the seriousness of offense; school counselor notification and student mediation may also be utilized depending on the circumstances. - a) First offense may result in consequences up to three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history.

-13. Failure to attend scheduled detention
+m) Failure to attend scheduled detention